 Sleep disordered breathing may occur for several reasons.
 Some of the factors related to conditions like chronic snoring and obstructive sleep apnea include:

 - TMJ disorder

 Studies suggest that people with TMJ, temporomandibular joint disorder, have a higher likelihood of also having sleep disordered breathing.
 It is not fully understood which may contribute to the other.
 When a person experiences sleep apnea, the automatic physical response is to project the lower jaw forward to open up the airway.
-The frequent movement of the lower jaw in this manner places stress on the temporomandibular joints, which might cause or exacerbate the symptoms of that condition.

 There is also a theory that TMJ may contribute to chronic fatigue syndrome and worsen sleep apnea.
 This may happen because the physical malposition of the jaw (malocclusion) impacts the airway when the body is at rest.
 The jaw position may make it more difficult for the airway to remain open during sleep.